-Our Board of Directors currently consists of 12 persons, divided into three classes, serving staggered terms of three years, as follows: four Class I directors (with terms expiring at the 2012 Annual Meeting of Stockholders), four Class II directors (with terms expiring at the 2013 Annual Meeting of Stockholders) and four Class III directors (with terms expiring at the 2011 Annual Meeting of Stockholders).
-We continue to believe that having a staggered Board of Directors is in the best interests of our stockholders.
-This structure encourages directors to take a longer range view of the our stockholders' interests, facilitates retention of experienced directors with meaningful knowledge about Akamai and helps maintain a truly diverse membership.

-Set forth below is information about the professional experiences of members of our Board of Directors, including the nominees for re-election at the 2011 Annual Meeting of Stockholders.
-In addition, for each individual, we discuss the specific experience, qualifications and attributes that qualify him or her to serve on our Board of Directors.
+Our Board of Directors currently consists of 11 persons, divided into three classes, serving staggered terms of three years, as follows: four Class I directors (with terms expiring at the 2012 Annual Meeting of Stockholders), four Class II directors (with terms expiring at the 2013 Annual Meeting of Stockholders) and three Class III directors (with terms expiring at the 2014 Annual Meeting of Stockholders).
+Set forth below is information about the professional experiences of members of our Board of Directors, including the nominees for re-election at the 2012 Annual Meeting of Stockholders.
+In addition, for each individual, we discuss the specific experience, qualifications and attributes that we believe qualify him or her to serve on our Board of Directors.

-Nominees for Director With Terms That Expire in 2011 (Class III Directors)
+Nominees for Director With Terms That Expire in 2012 (Class I Directors)